NSHE Fostering Success Initiative

 TMCC Begins 18-Month Walter S. Johnson Foundation Grant Cycle

-Nevada Fostering Higher Education Network and Nevada Fostering Higher Education Committee Established
+Nevada Fostering Higher Education Support Network and Nevada Fostering Higher Education Committee Established

-The NSHE foster youth ambassador formally established the Nevada Fostering Higher Education Network in January 2020, which includes a core group of NSHE employees, students, and community partners that comprises the Nevada Fostering Higher Education Committee.
+The initiative formally established the Nevada Fostering Higher Education Support Network in January 2020, which includes a core group of NSHE employees, students, and community partners that comprises the Nevada Fostering Higher Education Committee.
 The committee meets quarterly, alternating between a statewide and regional format.

-The NSHE foster youth ambassador developed the Nevada Fostering Success Financial Aid Toolkit in early 2020, which went live on the initiative website in May 2020.
+The initiative developed the Nevada Fostering Success Financial Aid Toolkit in early 2020, which went live on the initiative website in May 2020.

 NSHE Awarded 2nd Walter S. Johnson Foundation Grant: $400,000

-In February 2020, the Walter S. Johnson Foundation awarded NSHE a second grant—in the amount of $400,000 over two years—to sustain the NSHE foster youth ambassador position and provide for other system-level initiative needs.
+In February 2020, the Walter S. Johnson Foundation awarded NSHE a second grant—in the amount of $400,000 over two years—to sustain the system-level position and provide for other system-level initiative needs.

 UNLV Awarded Walter S. Johnson Foundation Grant: $200,000

-In February 2020, the Walter S. Johnson Foundation awarded the University of Nevada, Las Vegas (UNLV) a $200,000 grant to launch a campus-based support program.
+In February 2020, the Walter S. Johnson Foundation awarded the University of Nevada, Las Vegas (UNLV) a $200,000 grant to launch a campus-based support program dedicated to serving students who have experienced foster care.
 Due to pandemic-related hiring delays, UNLV was granted an extension on their grant term and was able to hire a coordinator the following summer (in June 2021).

 NSHE Begins 2-Year Walter S. Johnson Foundation Grant Cycle

 NSHE System Administration began their 2-Year $400,000 Walter S. Johnson Foundation grant cycle on July 1, 2020.
-The grant funds were, once again, allocated toward the NSHE foster youth ambassador’s salary and fringe benefits, as well as other system-level initiative needs.
+The grant funds were, once again, allocated toward the salary and fringe benefits for the system-level employee, as well as other system-level initiative needs.

 Expert Panel Facilitated for UNLV: Best Practices in Providing Campus-Based Wraparound Support to Students Who Have Experienced Foster Care